We use cookies to ensure that you get the best experience on our website. Click here to learn more. Got it

 As mentioned earlier, network-related issues like a poor internet signal can lead to Trust This Computer not showing up on iPhone.
 If that’s so, resetting the network settings can help fix this.
 Note that doing this will result in removing all your existing Wi-Fi networks and their passwords, as well as your cellular settings, and all the APN and VPN settings.
 Just follow these steps:

-• Go to Settings, open the General option, and tap Reset.
+• Go to Settings, open the General option, and tap Transfer or Reset iPhone.

 • Next, tap the Reset Network Settings option and then confirm.